 The Bay of Plenty Regional Council sponsors three iwi representatives each year to attend the Making Good Decisions training programme.
-The programme provides resource management decision makers with the skills to run fair and effective hearings and to make informed decision.
+The programme provides resource management decision makers with the skills to run fair and effective hearings and to make informed decisions.

 A Statutory Acknowledgement is a formal acknowledgement by the Crown that recognises the particular cultural, spiritual, historical and traditional association of iwi with a site of significance or resource identified as a statutory area.

 Māori contact database

-The Māori Policy section maintains a Māori Contact Database to asist our work, which records contact details of iwi/hapū and Māori groups of the region.
+The Māori Policy section maintains Māori contacts on the Accela database that records contact details of iwi/hapū and Māori groups of the region.
 Please send us any changes to your iwi/hapū contact details so that we can maintain an up-to-date database.

 The Bay of Plenty Treaty of Waitangi Settlement Landscape

 Bay of Plenty region's Treaty landscape is a dynamic space.
-Waitangi Tribunal has held 16 historical inquiries across the region identifying Treaty breaches.
+Waitangi Tribunal has held 17 historical inquiries across the region identifying Treaty breaches.
 The region's iwi have used the reports to support negotiations of several comprehensive Treaty settlements with the Office of Treaty Settlements.
-We expect the region's iwi to settle all of their historical Treaty claims comprehensively soon.

 Ngā Marae of the Bay of Plenty region